Edna Bay, Alaska

-Edna Bay is a city on Kosciusko Island in the Prince of Wales-Hyder Census Area in the U.S. state of Alaska.
-The community was officially incorporated on October 13, 2014 and has a population of 42 as of the 2010 Census, down from 49 in 2000.
+Edna Bay is a city on Kosciusko Island in the unorganized borough, and for census purposes in the Prince of Wales-Hyder Census Area in the U.S. state of Alaska.
+The community was officially incorporated on October 13, 2014, and has a population of 51 permanent residents and 12 part-time residents as of January 2024.

-Edna Bay is the only populated town on Kosciusko Island, and has both year-round and seasonal residents.
+Edna Bay is the only populated town on Kosciusko Island, and has both year-round and part-time residents.
 Year-round residents are either retired or work primarily in the fishing and logging industries.
 Some permanent residents also work seasonally off-island in various industries.
 Due to the very remote location of Edna Bay and the subsequent difficulty and expense of traveling between Edna Bay and larger Southeast Alaska communities, subsistence hunting, fishing, and gathering comprise a large portion of the livelihood activities for residents of Edna Bay.

 Geography

 Edna Bay is located at 55°58′43″N 133°40′35″W (55.978539, -133.676356).

 According to the United States Census Bureau, the city of Edna Bay has a total area of 58.8 sqmi, of which, 56.0 sqmi of it is land and 2.8 sqmi of it (4.80%) is water.